hugoledoux/startinpy/paper/paper.md

 The construction algorithm used is an incremental insertion based on flips, and the deletion of a vertex is also possible.
 The algorithm implemented is a modification of @Mostafavi03, I have extended it to allow the deletion of vertices on the boundary of the convex hull.

-A few spatial interpolation methods that are based on the DT and/or its dual structure the Voronoi diagram have been implemented: linear interpolation in TINs, natural neighbours [@Sibson81], Laplace [@Belikov97], etc.
+A few spatial interpolation methods that are based on the DT and/or its dual structure the Voronoi diagram have been implemented: linear interpolation in TINs, natural neighbours [@Sibson81], Laplace interpolation [@Belikov97], etc.

-It is possible to store extra attributes with each vertex, each attribute is stored as a JSON object/dictionary, a key-value pair where the key is a string and the value is one of these 3 options: (1) an integer, (2) a float, or (3) a boolean.
+It is possible to store extra attributes with each vertex, each attribute is stored as a JSON object/dictionary, a key-value pair where the key is a string and the value is either a float, an integer, a boolean, or a string.
 This can be used to preserve the lidar properties of the input points (eg intensity, RGB, number of returns, etc.).
 The Python libraries mentioned above cannot directly attach such information, an auxiliary data structure needs to be built and maintain by the user.